-The ability to name letters in the alphabet, upper- and lowercase, the ability to assemble sounds in order to read and write short words, the ability to engage in early reading, writing, vocabulary, and communication.
+Children will learn to name all the letters in the alphabet (both upper- and lowercase), to place sounds in correct order, to read and write short words, as well as engage in additional early writing, reading, communication, and vocabulary experiences.

 Desired Outcome: Listening and Responding to Stories: Retells a story from beginning, to middle, to end, without assistance.